 Also, the mechanistic and excessively proceduralist legalism of the system attenuates the proper operation of justice -- of real punishment for real crimes.
 (By contrast, in Victorian England, for example, there was public outrage when a murder trial, in what seemed like a highly obvious case, took more than a week!)

 An example of how comparatively little conservative parties can achieve today in Western countries, even when actually in power, is afforded by Mike Harris' Progressive Conservative government in the Province of Ontario (elected with substantial legislative majorities in 1995 and 1999).
 While trying to carry out what could be seen as mostly "tidying-up," administrative reforms, the Harris government was confronted by some of the most overwrought opposition ever hitherto encountered by a government in Canada.
 The trade-unions (especially the civil service and teachers' unions), most of the mass-media, and feminist and minority interest groups, whipped up an ongoing frenzy of opposition to Mike Harris from the day he was elected.
 Mike Harris was described as "anti-human", as "the closest thing to fascism ever seen in Ontario", as a "thug", as "mad", and so forth.
-It was suggested that Mike Harris submit to psychiatric counseling, as only a “crazy” person could carry out the policies he was carrying out, without being aware of how enormously they were hurting people.
-So conservative parties certainly can exist, but they are mostly unable to carry out conservative policies, on those comparatively rare occasions when they win a legislative majority.
+It was suggested that Mike Harris submit to psychiatric counseling, as only a "crazy" person could carry out the policies he was carrying out, without being aware of how enormously they were hurting people.
+So conservative parties or factions within parties certainly can exist, but they are mostly unable to carry out conservative policies, on those comparatively rare occasions when they win a legislative majority.

 Many liberals really see conservatives as a continuous "dark threat," that must be beaten back again and again.
 The "dark forces" often come close to winning, but are always defeated at the last moment.
 This paradoxical conception of conservatism as very powerful, but almost certain to fail because of its "evil" nature, helps keep "the progressive forces" in a constant state of activism and vigilance against the Right.
 One is reminded of the important role of "Goldsteinism" (or the bogeyman) in upholding the regime in George Orwell's Nineteen Eighty-Four.